Kia Ora and Haere Mai!

 There are four playing sessions each week – on Monday afternoons, Wednesday and Thursday evenings and Friday afternoons.
 Visitors are always very welcome to all sessions, with the exception of team competitions, where it is often not possible to fit in an extra pair.
 If you’re in Rotorua alone and would like a partner, please contact a partnership steward – we can nearly always find you someone to play with.
 Most members use the Acol system, but Standard American is also played by some.

-Here is the March Newsletter, with news on upcoming tournaments and what's on at the club.
+Here is the February Newsletter, with info on 2025 lessons, upcoming tournaments and other events at the club.